-The class P is the class of the problems that have a solution algorithm which runs in polynomial time in the size of the input.
+The class P is the class of the decision problems that have a solution algorithm which runs in polynomial time in the size of the input.

-That is: problem X is in class P if and only if there is a polynomial p(t) such that, given an instance I of size n of X, we can find a solution in time at most p(n).
+That is: problem X is in class P if and only if there are a polynomial p(t) and an algorithm A running in time O(p(n)) for inputs of size n which, however given in input an instance I of X, produces in output the YES/NO answer to I.